 The Lexus UX concept unveiled at the 2016 Paris auto show is about to spawn a production version.

-Sales of premium compact crossovers is also booming in China and Europe where Lexus hopes to grow its sales.
-We can expect the vehicle in the United States, too.
-Lexus filed trademarks for the “UX 250” and “UX 250h” names with the United States Patent and Trademark Office one year ago.
-The names suggest we’ll see two models offered: a regular gasoline model and a hybrid.
+The role of the UX is to help Lexus attract younger buyers.
+Sales of premium compact crossovers is also booming in the key markets of China and Europe, where Lexus hopes to grow its sales.
+Lexus is yet to commit to the UX in the United States, though the automaker hasn't ruled out the possibility.
+In fact, Lexus has already filed trademarks for the “UX 250” and “UX 250h” names with the U.S. Patent and Trademark Office, suggesting we could eventually see the compact crossover here in two guises: a regular gasoline model and a hybrid.

 We'll have more details soon as the Geneva auto show starts March 6.
 In the meantime, learn about other vehicles appearing at the Swiss show by visiting our dedicated hub.